Working with ministerial offices

 We continue to invest in our people’s capability and grow the diversity of our workforce to support the government to deliver outcomes for all Australians.

-Our employee data is reported on biannually, based on data as at the end of June and end of December, via the APS Employment Database(Opens in a new tab/window) (APSED).
+Our employee data is reported on biannually, based on data as at the end of June and end of December, via the APS Employment Database (APSED).

 Learn more about the department’s organisational structure, including SES, on the organisational structure page.

-As at 31 October 2024, the department’s workforce comprised of:
+As at 31 December 2024, the department’s workforce consisted of:

-221 APS staff in the department identify as a person with disability (6.2 % against the APS average of 5.2 %*).
+We have 235 APS staff who identify as a person with disability (6.5% against the APS average of 5.4%*).

-161 APS Aboriginal and Torres Strait Islander staff work for the department (4.5 % compared to the APS average of 3.4 %*).
+We have 164 APS Aboriginal and Torres Strait Islander staff who work for the department (4.5 % compared to the APS average of 3.4 %*).

 * APS Employment Data 30 June 2024, published 27 September 2024.